 When filing Form I-130, Petition for Alien Relative, on behalf of a spouse, it’s necessary to submit evidence that you have a genuine, bona fide marriage.
 This can be challenging for a couple that hasn’t had time to join financial accounts or have children.
-This I-130 affidavit sample can help provide evidence in lieu of other documents.
+This I-130 affidavit sample can help couples gather additional evidence from friends and family to support the petition.

 I-130 Spousal Petition

-U.S. citizens or lawful permanent residents that want to petition a spouse for a green card have an additional burden.
+U.S. citizens or lawful permanent residents that want to petition a spouse for a green card have an additional burden (compared to other family-based immigration cases).
 They must prove that they have a “real” marriage.
 A sham marriage is when at least one of the parties of a marriage entered into the marriage for the purpose of circumventing immigration laws to falsely obtain a green card (or other immigration benefits).
 These “fake” marriages can result in harsh penalties, including steep fines and jail time.
 Therefore, U.S. Citizenship and Immigration Services (USCIS) takes additional steps to ensure these spousal relationships are genuine, bona fide marriages.
 The burden of proof is on the couple to establish the bona fides of the marriage.

 Proof of a Bona Fide Marriage